BlackTerminaI/SkypeChat/README.md

 # SkypeChat

-SkypeChat is a Console Application that let you start a conversation with your friends through cmd.exe
+SkypeChat is a Console Application that let you start a conversation with Skype through cmd.exe

 # Availables Langages